dbucher1234/ml-web-portal/README.md

 # 🧪 3D PSA → Permeability → Web Portal

-Permeability is critical for large or beyond‐Lipinski compounds (macrocycles, peptides, PROTACs).
-Their high polarity and size often hinder passive cellular uptake.
+Permeability is critical for beyond‐Lipinski compounds (macrocycles, peptides, PROTACs), as their high polarity and size often hinder passive cellular uptake.

 This project demonstrates a **fast 3D PSA calculation** + **machine‐learning MDCK permeability model**, culminating in a **chemist‐friendly prediction script** or Flask web portal.